arielccjr/Journal2025/README.txt

                     : CREATED: BODY/Flesh/Blood, Physique/Health(CAFBasicTraining), Seed(TaoistNoNut)
                     : FAST: Hunger, Thirst, Starvation,
-                    : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : Ingestion (Chewing & Swallowing), Enzyme Activity in the Small Intestine : Absorption of Nutrients
-                    : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
+                    : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : Ingestion (Chewing & Swallowing), Enzyme Activity in the Small Intestine, Absorption of Nutrients : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
         : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
             : NEUTRAL (0): Golden Means
             : SEEN/HEARD/FELT/SMELLED/TASTED
-            : Induction (Epagōgē): We observe patterns in nature.
-Example: Seeing multiple instances of fire being hot.
-            : Recognition of First Principles (Nous): Through repeated observation, the intellect grasps universal truths.
-Example: Realizing "Fire is always hot" is a universal principle.
+            : Recognition of First Principles (Nous/Axioms): Through repeated observation, the intellect grasps universal truths.
+Must be:
-            : The Role of First Principles (Axioms)
-                : Every science must begin with self-evident first principles (archai).
-                : These principles cannot themselves be demonstrated but are known through intellectual intuition (nous).
-                : They must be:
                     : True (not subject to doubt).
                     : Primary (not derived from anything else).
                     : Immediate (not requiring proof).
                     ; More knowable than conclusions.
                 Example in Geometry: Axioms like "The whole is greater than the part" must be accepted without proof.
+                Example: Realizing "Fire is always hot" is a universal principle.

 ## **~CODE(), REASON:**
-    : COMMAND:
     : LOGIC-ARITHMETIC = -1, 0, +1
     : NOW-SPACE: Same Plane/Continuance of Evidence
     : HAPPINESS & THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait).
 Example: Courage is the mean between cowardice (deficiency) and recklessness (excess).
-        : The Highest Good is Happiness (Eudaimonia), worth pursuing for its own sake, contemplative, and is lived within a community (polis).
-        : Virtue (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
+        : The Highest Good is Happiness (Eudaimonia), worth pursuing for its own sake, contemplative, and is lived within a : Virtue (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
-            : Intellectual Virtues developed through reason and education.
-Reason governs all aspects of life.
+    : COMMUNITY (polis).
         : PUBLIC-SAFETY,
-    : POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW, : Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph : ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
+    : POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW: Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph
+    : ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
         ~1: Call to Order: The chairperson calls the meeting to order, marking the official start.
         ~2: Quorum Check: A record of who is present and absent is taken (optional for smaller meetings).